RouaBenSlama/TP1-web-2/README.md

 ## Features

 1. **User Authentication**
    Users can sign up and log in securely using Firebase Authentication.
-Access to the chat room is restricted to authenticated users only.
+Access to the chat is restricted to authenticated users only.

 2. **Real-Time Chat**
    The chat system is powered by Firebase Firestore, allowing instant messaging between users in the chat room.
 Messages are updated in real-time to ensure a seamless communication experience.

 3. **Profile Management**
-   Users can manage their profile information, including the ability to upload, update, or delete their profile picture using Firebase Storage.
+   Users can manage their profile information, including the ability to upload, update, or delete their profile picture, email and/or password using Firebase Storage.

 4. **User Interface Design**
-   The user interfaces are designed for ease of use and include pages for account creation, login, and chat room interaction.
+   The user interfaces are designed for ease of use and include pages for account creation, login, and chat interaction.
 We have focused on creating a user-friendly and intuitive design to enhance the overall user experience.

 ## Technologies Used